gmum/3d-point-clouds-autocomplete/README.md

 3) exec script
     - run `python3 core/main.py --config settings/config.json`

+**Pre-trained Models**
+Pre-trained models can be downloaded from [our Release page](http://127.0.0.1).
+To use them:

+1) Download the model weights zip file (naming convention is the same as for the configs above).
+2) Extract zip file to your results directory
+3) If you have not train models with sample configs you may set `["experiments]["epoch"]` to `"latest"` else you need to specify the exac epoch (listed on the release page).

 **Experiments**

 1) In case you train the model by yourself, just change `["mode"]` in the config file to `"experiments"`